-- Heat the wok over medium heat and add 2 tablespoons oil, drizzling the oil down the sides of the wok.
+Heat the wok over medium heat and add 2 tablespoons of oil, drizzling it down the sides of the wok.

-- Add the sauce and the green beans to the wok.
-Toss the ingredients together and serve hot.
+Add the sauce and the green beans to the wok.
+Toss the ingredients together.

-Chinese bean sauce is a mixture of fermented soy beans, water, salt, wheat flour, sugar, and sesame oil.
-It is available at Asian markets (Koon Chun is a good brand) but if you can't find any you can substitute hoisin sauce (although it is a bit sweeter than bean sauce).
+- Chinese bean sauce is a mixture of fermented soy beans, water, salt, wheat flour, sugar, and sesame oil.
+It is available at Asian markets (Koon Chun is a good brand), but if you can't find any, substitute in hoisin sauce (although it is a bit sweeter than bean sauce).
 You may come across other versions of bean sauce labeled "sweet bean paste," "black bean garlic sauce," or "spicy bean sauce;" each contains different ingredients from regular bean sauce and thus will impart a slightly different taste, but feel free to use if needed.

-You can also substitute 4 to 6 small dried red chilis for the chili paste, or cut down on a bit on the spice if you like your food milder tasting.
+- You can also substitute 4 to 6 small dried red chilis for the chili paste, or cut down on a bit on the spice if you like a milder kick.